OSGP/Documentation/Architecture/Technical-overview/ProtocolLayer.md

 - responses: Objects representing the responses that are supported by this adapter.

 #### domain
-- entities: Enities used for persistence.
+- entities: Entities used for persistence.
 - repositories: Repositories used for persistence.

 #### exceptions
-Contains the exceptions that might be thrown while communication with a device (For example, ValidationException, MessageRejectedException,etc)
+Contains the exceptions that might be thrown while communication with a device, e.g. ValidationException, MessageRejectedException, etc.

 #### infra
 This package contains all the code for communication through JMS (Platform) and Networking (Device).
 - messaging: Contains the JMS Messages, MessageListeners, MessageSenders and MessageProcessors.
-- networking: Contains the classes that are responsibel for connecting to a device using a certain protocol.
+- networking: Contains the classes that are responsible for connecting to a device using a certain protocol.

 #### services
 Services used to check the request status.